abpio/abp-commercial-docs/en/modules/account.md

 ## How to Install

-Account is pre-installed in [the startup templates](../startup-templates/application/index.md).
+The account is pre-installed in [the startup templates](../startup-templates/application/index.md).
 So, no need to manually install it.

 ## Packages

 This module follows the [module development best practices guide](https://docs.abp.io/en/abp/latest/Best-Practices/Index) and consists of several NuGet and NPM packages.
-See the guide if you want to understand the packages and relations between them.
+See the guide if you want to understand the packages and the relations between them.

-You can visit [Account module package list page](https://abp.io/packages?moduleName=Volo.Account.Pro) to see list of packages related with this module.
+You can visit the [Account module package list page](https://abp.io/packages?moduleName=Volo.Account.Pro) to see a list of packages related to this module.

 ## User Interface